Few-particle lepton bound states in variational approach: General formalism

 \section{General formalism}

-Consider the description of Coulomb bound states of four particles within the framework of the variational method in the coordinate representation.
-Let $\mathbf{r}_1$, $\mathbf{r}_2$, $\mathbf{r}_3$, $\mathbf{r}_4$ be the radius vectors of the particles in the original reference frame.
-Let us transform to the Jacobi coordinates $\boldsymbol{\rho}$, $\boldsymbol{\lambda}$, $\boldsymbol{\sigma}$, which are related to the original coordinates in the center-of-mass system as follows:
+Let us consider the description of the Coulomb bound states of four particles within the variational method in coordinate representation.
+Let ${\bf r}_1$, ${\bf r}_2$, ${\bf r}_3$, ${\bf r}_4$ be the radius vectors of the particles in the initial reference frame.
+We now move on to the Jacobi coordinates $\boldsymbol\rho$, $\boldsymbol\lambda$, $\boldsymbol\sigma$, which are related to the initial coordinates in the center-of-mass system as follows:

 where $m_i$ is the mass of the $i$-th particle, $m_{ij}=m_i+m_j$, $m_{1234}=\sum_{i=1}^4 m_i$.

 This choice of the Jacobi coordinates is shown in Fig.~\ref{fig1}.
 The coordinate $\rho$ denotes the relative distance between the pair of particles 1 and 2.
 The coordinate $\lambda$ denotes the relative distance between particle 3 and the center of mass of particles 1 and 2.
 The coordinate $\sigma$ denotes the relative distance between particle 4 and the center of mass of particles 1, 2, 3.